 The Yankee Clipper and The Voice in happier times.

-* On March 8, 1971, he got into The Garden again, for the Heavyweight Championship fight between Muhammad Ali and Joe Frazier, both undefeated, in what became known as "The Super Fight," "The Fight of the Century," and simply "The Fight."
+* On March 8, 1971, he got into Madison Square Garden for the Heavyweight Championship fight between Muhammad Ali and Joe Frazier, both undefeated, in what became known as "The Super Fight," "The Fight of the Century," and simply "The Fight."
 How did he get in?
 By becoming the official photographer for the fight for Life magazine.
 No, I'm not kidding.

-He was a little late, and the Army began to grumble that he might not show.
+He was a little late, and the Army began to talk amongst themselves, worrying that he might not show.
 But the familiar voice then said, "When Sinatra says he's going to show, he shows."

 * On his 1973 album Ol' Blue Eyes Is Back, he recorded Joe Raposo's lament for Ebbets Field, "There Used to Be a Ballpark."